Harshit-RV/network-utils/private-ca/client/README.md

    - **"host"**: For EC2 instances - uses EC2 instance metadata for AWS credentials
    - **"client"**: For local user machines - uses AWS CLI/STS for credentials
-   - _Note: This parameter only affects how AWS credentials are retrieved, not what type of certificates you can generate_

 4. **AWS_PROFILE** (optional): AWS profile name (defaults to "default")